svo/chart-url-table/README.md

 * command line interface is sufficient
 * if more than one table in the document it will just use the first
 * if more than one numeric column in the table it will just use the first
-* column values are expected to be consistent
-* column values considered numeric if they begin with a number consistently
+* column considered numeric if values begin with a number consistently

 ### Activity